 But all it took was for my friend to tell me how gorgeous the towns are along the west coast and how much of a shame it would be to miss them whilst I was on the island, and BOOM… the explorer in me stood bright eyed and bushy tailed.

-Here are 8 stops you should take if you head out on a roadtrip…
+Here are 8 stops you cannot miss if you go on a road trip around the west coast of Mallorca…

 Scattered on its cobbled, floral streets are the most gorgeous collection of cafes ready to satisfy your thirst and relieve you from the midday heat.
-Here in Valdemossa you can sit and replenish in a cafe, head to the museum, visit the carthusian monastray, wander through the garden maze, shop in the boutique offerings or do as we did.
+Here in Valdemossa you can sit and replenish in a cafe, head to the museum, visit the Carthusian Monastery, wander through the garden maze, shop in the boutique offerings or do as we did.

 We grabbed a selection of traditional pastries and headed to the back of the town (2 minute walk – its a teeny village) for a view over the village and the stunning mountains that surround it.